Fikayomi31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Writing a script that print the effective username of the current user.
+Writung a script that prints all the groups the current user is part of.